- GRADUATE STUDIES

 |The University's College at Rindge consists of 1,200 acres of woods, waterfront, wetlands, uplands and other biodiverse settings, making it a rich learning laboratory for students pursuing environmental science - or for any student wanting to take advantage of recreational opportunities in a spectacular setting.|

 Students gain hands-on experience on a biodiverse campus with over 1,000 acres of natural areas that provide rich opportunities for research and outdoor learning.
-As a result, Franklin Pierce graduates are prepared to succeed in their careers and start contributing to the solutions necessary to achieve a sustainable future.
+As a result, Franklin Pierce graduates are prepared to succeed in their careers and start contributing to the solutions necessary.

 |Coastal Ecology field trip; students busy with horseshoe crab tagging on Cape Cod.
 See more photos...|